-I have been carrying out my own family history research in Yorkshire and Ireland for many years and I have an MA in History and a Higher Certificate in Genealogy from the IHGS (Institute of Heraldic and Genealogical Studies).
+I have an MA in History and a Higher Certificate in Genealogy from the IHGS (Institute of Heraldic and Genealogical Studies).
 I previously worked as a librarian and records manager in universities and local government and this has given me an in depth knowledge of records and archives and their historical context.

 I am on Twitter, LinkedIn and Facebook.